dell/dellemc-openmanage-ansible-modules/docs/modules/ome_alert_policies_actions_info.rst

 error_info (on HTTP error, dict, {'error': {'code': 'Base.1.0.GeneralError', 'message': 'A general error has occurred.
 See ExtendedInfo for more information.', '@Message.ExtendedInfo': [{'MessageId': 'GEN1234', 'RelatedProperties': [], 'Message': 'Unable to process the request because an error occurred.', 'MessageArgs': [], 'Severity': 'Critical', 'Resolution': 'Retry the operation.
 If the issue persists, contact your system administrator.'}]}})
   Details of the HTTP Error.

+msg (on error, str, HTTP Error 501: 501)
+  Error description in case of error.